awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_AWS_Resource_Optimization/4_memory_plugin.md

 weight: 4
 ---

+{{% notice note %}}
-> **NOTE**: There are multiple ways to install the CloudWatch agent.
+There are multiple ways to install the CloudWatch agent.
 This lab will walk through a manual install on a single instance.
 Please visit the [CloudWatch installation documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html) for a comprehensive list of ways to install CloudWatch.
+{{% /notice %}}

 1. We are now going to manually install the **CloudWatch agent** to start collecting memory data, to start let's go back to the **Amazon EC2 Dashboard**.
 ![Images/MemInstall01.png](/Cost/200_AWS_Resource_Optimization/Images/AgentInstall01.png?classes=lab_picture_small)

-2. On the left bar, click on **Instances** and select the **EC2 Instance** with the *CloudWatchAgentServerRole* IAM role.
+2. On the left bar, click on **Instances** and select the **EC2 Instance** with the **CloudWatchAgentServerRole** IAM role.
 ![Images/MemInstall02.png](/Cost/200_AWS_Resource_Optimization/Images/AgentInstall02.png?classes=lab_picture_small)

 3. Connect into the EC2 Instance using the **browser-based SSH connection tool**.